sibellebobrzyk/MusiC/README.md

-# MusiC
- The system processes WAV files, displaying file details and playing audio by default.
-It allows users to trim audio by specifying start and end times, generating a new file with the segment.
+The system is designed to handle WAV audio files.
+It prompts the user for the file name, displays essential details like sample rate and channel count, and plays the audio by default using the PlaySound() function.
+It also enables audio trimming by specifying start and end times, saving the extracted segment to a new file.
+The implementation relies on the Windows.h library and integrates the Winmm library in Code::Blocks.